First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 Is your teen getting at least eight to nine hours of sleep a night?
 (Again, are they glued to TV, phones and iPad – can’t shut the brain off?)
 Are they going to bed at a decent time when they have to wake up for school the next day?

-What kind of stress is your teen under at home, school, with friends, sports etc.? (and perhaps the hardest question to truthfully answer…) Are you part of the reason for your teen’s stress?
+What stress is your teen under at home, school, with friends, sports etc.? (and the hardest question to truthfully answer…) Are you part of the reason for your teen’s stress?

-In addition if there is trauma, that occurred in childhood, it could be resurrected at anytime in your teen’s current state of mind.
-Now that they are older, events could resurface that they had ignored or pushed down earlier in life.
-Your teen may feel they should be “over it” and not want to openly express the negative feelings and feel comfortable bringing “it up again.”
-Understand, they might not even know that the trauma is linked to the depression they are feeling now. (see PTSD)
+If there is childhood trauma, it can come back at any time in your teen’s current state of mind.
+Now that they are older, events will resurface that they had ignored or pushed down earlier in life.
+Your teen feel they should be “over it”.
+They not want to openly express the negative feelings.
+They also not feel comfortable bringing “it up again”.
+Understand, they not even know that the trauma is linked to the depression they are feeling now. (see PTSD)

 Remember, the way your child is processing emotions is completely different from how adults process them.
-Still at this age, the logic of feelings and emotions are hard to work through due to the frontal lobe still not being fully developed.
+At this age, the logic of feelings and emotions is hard to understand.
+This difficulty occurs because the frontal lobe is not fully developed.

 1. First talk with your teen – communication is key

 I know, I know…. talking to your teen can be really tricky.
 Shutting down is common.
-However trust me, where there is a healthy will there is a healthy way.
+But trust me, where there is a healthy will there is a healthy way.

-One of the first rules of talking with your teen (or any other aged child) is to be aware of your tone of voice and inflection.
+One of the first rules of talking with your teen is to be aware of your tone of voice.
+This applies to any other aged child as well.
 I can’t stress the important of this.
-Even at my son’s young age we have a “safe word” he can call if I tend to ramble, repeat the same point or become sarcastic when trying to relay an opinion.
+Even at my son’s young age, we have a “safe word.”
+He can call it if I ramble.
+I repeat the same point or become sarcastic when trying to relay an opinion.
 Keep this in mind and make yourself approachable.

 When talking be flexible and allow your teen to have some control over the conversation.
-While communicating ask their opinion, give some options and let them know you are there to work alongside as a team.
+While communicating, ask their opinion.
+Give some options.
+Let them know you are there to work alongside as a team.
 Don’t judge.
-Don’t react negatively, no matter what they tell you, or they will retreat and feel unsafe in confiding in the future.
+Do not react negatively, regardless of what they tell you.
+Otherwise, they will retreat and feel unsafe in confiding in the future.
 Calm, cool and collect are key.
 You can mentally process the weight of information and how to handle it when you are alone.

-Keep in mind, your child is desperately trying to understand these feelings too – you both have the same ultimate goal – to beat the depression.
+Keep in mind, your child is desperately trying to understand these feelings too.
+You both have the same ultimate goal.
+The goal is to beat the depression.

 On a side note….
 Don’t get frustrated if there aren’t immediate results.
 (Again, I can’t stress enough to keep in mind that your teen’s frontal lobe in the brain won’t fully develop until around the age of twenty-five.
 They are working off emotion – but you can help by working off rationalization.)
-You can read more on the teen brain with a good book called The Teenage Brain by: Frances E. Jensen, MD with Amy Ellis Nutt Read it yourself and let them know they can read it too and then leave it available for them to view at their own discretion.
+You can read more on the teen brain with a good book called The Teenage Brain by: Frances E. Jensen, MD with Amy Ellis Nutt.
+Read it yourself.
+Let them know they can read it too.
+Then leave it available for them to view at their own discretion.
 (Offer availability if they want to discuss the book IF it’s read)

 Do continue to reassure them, “I am here and ready to listen when you’re ready to talk.”